Cap-go/website/content/blog/how-capgo-is-born.md

 ---

-Hey I'm Martin Donadieu,
+Hey, I'm Martin Donadieu,

-In july 2021, I left [Naas](https://naas.ai) the startup I cofounded in 2019 to build project in solo.
+In July 2021, I left [Naas](https://naas.ai) the startup I cofounded in 2019 to build project in solo.

 During the first 6 months of my solo journey I focused on rebooting my project Captime, a mobile app I did 4 years earlier, who became a side business with the covid.